Konrad Adenauer: After World War II and the founding of the CDU

-Shortly after the war ended, the American occupation forces once again installed him as Mayor of Cologne, which had been heavily bombed.
+Prohibited from returning to Cologne, Adenauer settled in Rhöndorf hoping to survive the war in peace.
+While the American army did not avoid the town during the Allied invasion of Germany, it again installed him as Mayor of Cologne, secretly for the first two months because of his sons in the German army.
+The city had been heavily bombed.
 After the city was transferred into the British zone of occupation, however, the Director of its military government, General Gerald Templer, dismissed Adenauer for incompetence in December 1945.
-Adenauer considered the Germans the political equals of the occupying Allies, a view that angered Templer.
+Adenauer considered the Germans the political equals of the occupying Allies, which angered Templer.
 Adenauer's dismissal by the British contributed much to his subsequent political success and allowed him to pursue a policy of alliance with the occupying Allies in the 1950s without facing charges of being a "sell-out".